“A Gift for Fiction”

-“Scrap ’im for parts, I guess,” said Elisha lightly.
+“Hmm…scrap ’im for parts ourselves, I guess,” said Elisha, lightly.
 “I mean, hell, should be pretty easy to repurpose all this if we just use our noodles.
 Take this thingie right here, for instance.”
 He hefted a pauldron-like shoulder piece, grunting with the effort.
-“It’d make a nice sort of, uh, plate … bowl thing.
+“It’d make a nice sort of, uh, plate…bowl thing.
 A plowl.
 Which is a whole new type of dinnerware that’s gonna revolutionize the way people eat.
 It’s flat enough not to jumble all your food together, but deep enough that stuff doesn’t fall out of it.
 And since it’s adamantine, it’ll keep things nice and cold.
 So, perfect for eating ice cream.
 Hot diggity—I think we might be on to something!
 Ring up the patent office, spud.
 We’re gonna be millionaires.”

 “It’s way too heavy.”
 Duncan’s voice was flat.
 “And adamantine items are impossible to mass-produce.”

 “No sense of humor today, huh?”
 Elisha plunked the scrap back down on the table.

 “Sorry,” mumbled Duncan.